adamafaye1945/code_path_rep/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and

-## App brainstorm
-1. Uber Eats:
-   - simplicity
-   - color
-   - animation
-2. Tinder:
-   - Color
-   - speed

-3. Netflix:
-   - loading screen when opened
-   - simple

-I would like to build an app similar to tinder where student can swipe left and right to get a study partner.
-It would be a clone of tinder but instead of dating, studying.
-I would call Stinder (get it? student+tinder 😂)